• Skip to primary navigation

 • For the Taco Meat:

-• 8 oz freshly grated mild cheddar cheese (Please, please grate your own!
-It melts so much better than the pre-shredded stuff.)
+• 8 oz freshly grated mild cheddar (please grate your own!)

 Ingredient Swaps